Suwayomi/Suwayomi-WebUI/BUILDING.md

 ### `yarn build`

-This command ceates an optimized production build of the app and places it in the `build` folder.
+This command creates an optimized production build of the app and places it in the `build` folder.
 See this section about [Building for Production](https://vitejs.dev/guide/build.html) for more information.